AmeGit01/Statistic_tool_for_BASEMENT_mesh/README.md

 julia --startup-file=no -e 'using DaemonMode; serve()'
 ````

 This command starts the server on which the script is executed.
-Then open a second terminal, navigate again to the repository, and run:
+Then open a second terminal, navigate again to the repository, and run --- :
 ````
 julia --startup-file=no -e 'using DaemonMode; runargs()' source/mesh_stats.jl inputs/test_mesh.csv inputs/test_regions.txt BASEHPC png
 ````